 Why Wi-Fi resellers should consider proximity marketing business opportunities

 Nine-in-ten urban dwellers use smartphones to get directions.
 In fact, 80% of the urban population makes use of location functionality at restaurants, 67% at shopping malls and 50% at the gym, to name a few.
 With this extensive adoption, location-based services have naturally taken off.
 Among numerous existing location marketing solutions, Wi-Fi marketing has been a compelling choice.
 Wi-Fi has traditionally not been a location-based marketing solution, however, with more and more businesses offering Wi-Fi in their stores, it is no surprise that this technology has become a highly embraced channel for proximity marketing.
-Now, with the introduction of Bluetooth beacons, there exists ana new dimension to location technology and proximity marketing.
+Now, with the introduction of Bluetooth beacons, there exists a new dimension to location technology and proximity marketing.

 In the blog post, we will talk about why beacon technology is a powerful and effective addition to an existing Wi-Fi marketing infrastructure for businesses, and also why Wi-Fi resellers should actively enhance their offering with beacon marketing opportunities.